Ace of Aces (horse): 1974: four-year-old season

 In Autumn, Ace of Aces ran twice against top class opposition at Longchamp Racecourse.
 On 29 September, ridden by the Irish jockey Pat Eddery, he finished fourth behind Mount Hagen, Northern Taste and Lianga in the Prix du Moulin over 1600 metres.
 A week later he was brought back in distance and matched against specialist sprinters in the Prix de l'Abbaye over 1000 metres.
 He was held up by Piggott before finishing strongly but failed by a neck to overhaul the three-year-old Moubariz.

 Ace of Aces achievements in 1974 had an indirect, but long-term impact on Thoroughbred racing.
 It was whilst discussing the Kentucky-bred's emphatic victory in the Sussex Stakes that John Magnier and Robert Sangster decided to target the major American yearling sales with a view to developing future breeding stallions.
 Over the subsequent decades, this strategy led to the global success of the Coolmore Stud.

 Assessment

 In 1974, the independent Timeform organisation gave Ace of Aces a rating of 126, making him ten pounds inferior to their Horse of the Year Allez France.
 He was rated eighteen pounds behind Allez France in the official French ratings and thirteen pounds behind the top-rated Dahlia in the British Free Handicap for older horses.

 Stud record

 Ace of Aces was retired from racing to become a breeding stallion.
 He stood in the United States until 1981 and was later based in New Zealand.
 The most successful of his offspring was probably the Canadian horse Jacksboro, whose wins included two editions of the Vigil Stakes, the Durham Cup Stakes and the King Edward Stakes.
 His last foals were born in 1992, and he died on 26 March 1992 in New Zealand.

+Pedigree

+Ace of Aces is inbred 4S x 5S to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree.

+Ace of Aces is inbred 5S x 4D to the stallion Phalaris, meaning that he appears fifth generation (via Pharos) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+Ace of Aces is inbred 5S x 4D to the dam Selene, meaning that she appears fifth generation (via Hyperion) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.